destroyedlolo/Marcel/Modules/README.md

 # modules documentation

-**Marcel** is composed of many modules to implement new interfaces and features.
+**Marcel** is built on a modular architecture to facilitate the integration of new interfaces and features.
-It's wise to avoid inter-module dependencies, except **mod_core** components and **mod_lua**.
 Each of the modules is documented in its own directory.

-In cases where inter-module dependence is mandatory, use `findModuleByName()` function to find out the module structure, to get access to some callbacks.
-Never forget **to check `findModuleByName()` returns**.
-If NULL, it's meaning the module is not loaded and so can't be used.

 ## configuration